lruepke/HTF_lecture/winter2025/_sources/lecture7/python-implementation.rst.txt

 .. code-block:: python

         # np_edof is the number of pressure degrees of freedom (here 3)
-        # ECOORD_X is a 7x2 matrix constructed ECOORD_X = GCOORD[EL2NOD[iel,:],:], holding the x and y coordinates of the element vertices
+        # ECOORD_X is a 7x2 matrix holding the x and y coordinates of the element vertices
+        ECOORD_X = mesh.GCOORD[mesh.EL2NOD[iel, :], :]
         P = np.ones((np_edof, np_edof))
         P[1:3, :] = ECOORD_X[:3].T

-Inside the integratin loop, we construct :math:`Pb` and solve for the pressure shape functions:
+Inside the integration loop, we construct :math:`Pb` and solve for the pressure shape functions:

 .. code-block:: python

-    for ip in range(nip):
+    for ip in range(solver.nip):
         # Ni is [7,] and holds the velocity shape functions
         # Ni @ ECOORD_X is then [2,] and holds the x and y coordinates of the integration point
         # Pi is [3,] and holds the pressure shape functions

         Pb[1:3] = Ni @ ECOORD_X
         Pi = np.linalg.solve(P, Pb)